-We currently lease approximately 25,600 square feet of office space for general and administrative purposes in Houston, Texas under a lease agreement that expires on December 31, 2022.
+We currently lease approximately 33,800 square feet of office space for general and administrative purposes in Houston, Texas under a lease agreement that expires on December 31, 2023.
+We also lease approximately 2,500 square feet of office space for marketing purposes in Singapore under a lease agreement that expires on October 31, 2025.